 11. Brooks Cascadia 15

 High arches can really be a pain (literally) when hiking or trail running.
 The Brooks Cascadia is our shoe of choice for those situations.
-It’s not as rugged as some dedicated outdoorsy shoes, but it has all the features to make it a safe, supportive walking shoe for outdoor use.
+It’s not as rugged as some dedicated outdoorsy shoes, but it has all the features to make it a safe, supportive walking shoe for offroad use.

 To keep you even more stable on varying ground, a TrailTack sticky gum rubber outsole will prevent slipping.

 - Built-in rock plate

 - Some people may find that shoe doesn’t have as much ventilation as the previous version